Glossary term

 What Is Market Sentiment?

 Market sentiment is the overall mood or attitude investors have toward a market, asset, or group of securities at a given time.
-It reflects whether participants are broadly optimistic, fearful, cautious, or complacent.
-Sentiment is not the same thing as intrinsic value, but it can influence how prices move in the short and medium term because markets are shaped not only by fundamentals, but also by expectations and behavior.
+It reflects whether investors are broadly optimistic, fearful, cautious, complacent, or somewhere in between.

 Key Takeaways

-- Market sentiment describes the overall emotional tone of market participants.
+• Market sentiment describes the emotional tone of investors and traders.

-- It can be bullish, bearish, fearful, euphoric, or somewhere in between.
+• Sentiment can be bullish, bearish, fearful, euphoric, cautious, or complacent.

-- Sentiment can influence prices even when underlying fundamentals have not changed much.
+• It can affect prices even when fundamentals have not changed much.

-- Understanding sentiment can help explain why markets overshoot in both directions.
+• Understanding sentiment can help explain why markets sometimes overshoot in both directions.

 How Market Sentiment Works